aliahazm/Richi-Ordering-System/README.md

 Menu Page allows user to choose which category the user wants to order.
 When clicked on one of the categories, the user will be able to view the list of menus available and it will also display the list of name and price.
 Once the user click on one of the listed menu, it will display the button add quantity and the "Order Now" button will redirect to add to cart page and displays the total amount.
 Finally, the user will click "Place Order" button to send the order to the restaurant.

-#### Navigation and Components
-1. [TouchableOpacity](https://github.com/aliahazm/Richi-Ordering-System/blob/master/app/screens/Home.js) : This component by react native is used in this page to make the 'Recent Orders' title touchable as a button.
-This button will navigate user to the My Order page if pressed.

 ### Outlet Page
 <img src="https://github.com/aliahazm/Richi-Ordering-System/blob/main/map.jpeg" width=20% height=20%>